PAY RANGE: 12

 Completion of a two-year program at an accredited college, university or technical institute with major course work in environmental or biological science, chemistry, biology, or mechanical, chemical, environmental, civil, or electrical engineering or engineering technology.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included completion of the twelfth school grade as an educational minimum.

 NOTE: Two years of experience performing technical environmental monitoring or inspection activities in the field of asbestos abatement or air pollution control can be substituted for the college education requirement.

 PHYSICAL AND MEDICAL REQUIREMENTS

-Ability to physically perform the duties and to work in the environmental conditions required of a
+Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

-LICENSES, REGISTRATIONS, AND/OR CERTIFICATES
+LICENSES, REGISTRATIONS AND/OR CERTIFICATES

 Latest Spec.
 Revision: